 |S Corp Election||S corporations do not exist.
-Rather an underlying entity, such as an LLC, elects to be taxed as an S Corp.
+Rather an underlying entity, such as an LLC or C Corp, elects to be taxed as an S Corp.
 Therefore a corporate tax return is filed.||1120S|

 The rest of this page is written for the small business owner who does not need a partnership (Form 1065) or corporate (Forms 1120 or 1120S) tax return.
-If you want more information on business tax returns, preparation fees and how it all works, please click on the button below-
+If you want more information on business entity tax returns, preparation fees and how it all works, please click on the button below-

 LLC Tax Preparation

 Our fee for this tax return preparation is typically $500 to $700 which includes August and November tune-ups where we discuss tax planning, tax deductions and other matters.
 Where you fall in this range will depend on how much stuff you have going on.
 Good organization can overcome complexity… then again, being disorganized can make the simplest of small businesses seem like a full audit of Google.
 Either way we can help- it’s what we do all day, every day.

 For example, many small business owners have a home office, yet they might also have another work location.
 This needs to be handled correctly to not have the home office disallowed.
 Automobiles?
 Should the company own it or should you?
 Mileage deduction or actual expenses?
 These too must be properly discussed and accounted for on your tax returns.
 We will also help with SEP IRA (old school) or solo 401k plan (new school) contributions calculations, and determine what the best course of action is.

 If you created a limited liability company with your spouse, you can elect to be treated as a qualified joint venture only if you live in a community property state.
 The IRS views a multi-member LLC (MMLLC as opposed to SMLLC) as a partnership, and therefore the IRS is expecting a partnership tax return on Form 1065 and K-1s issued to the partners.
 Yuck.
 This is a huge distinction!

 Small Business Tax Deductions

 There are several tax deductions available to small business owners regardless if you are an LLC, partnership or an entity taxed as an S Corp.
 The obvious ones like printer paper and business cards are easy.
 But what about cell phones?
 What is the business use of a shared family plan?
 How about home offices?
-Meals and Entertainment- is it 50% or 100%?
+Business meals- is it 50% or 100%?
 When can a meal be 100% deducted?
 Spoiler alert- a pizza party for the office is 100% deductible, but if the office is just you, then No. But if the office is you and your spouse, then Yes.
 Boom!